-George Bosnas is a young Greek designer among 10 laureates of the Young Balkan Designers regional contest.
+George Bosnas is a young Greek designer among 10 laureates of the Young Balkan Designers regional contest (project supported by Ministry of ecology and The Nederlands embassy in Belgrade).
 His innovative and ultimately green project Biodegrapack is currently touring the Balkan capitals, and after Belgrade, Tirana, Zagreb, and Ljubljana, it’s heading towards Sofia and Skopje.
 The Jury of Zagreb Furniture fair was so impressed by Bosnas’ idea that they established a new accolade for circular design and assigned it to him.

 His Biodegrapack is designed to be environmentally friendly at all levels, meaning it’s made of paper pulp, flour, starch and has legumes seeds embedded in it.